wsor4035/dev.luanti.org/content/for-creators/luanti-schematic-file-format.md

 ---

 # Luanti Schematic File Format
-The **Luanti Schematic File Format** if the file format used by Luanti when schematics are seralized by e.g. `core.create_schematic`.
+The **Luanti Schematic File Format** if the file format used by Luanti when schematics are serialized by e.g. `core.create_schematic`.
 Schematic files are supposed to have “`.mts`” as a file name suffix.
 This document describes the MTS format native to Luanti.

 Informal definition
 -------------------